 - Backtest your strategy: Test the strategy on historical data to know how it would have performed in the past.

 - Forward-test with a demo account: If it is a scalping or intraday strategy that can be tested in a short time, trade it on a demo account first.
+We recommend putting the strategy in “incubation” for at least 12 months before you commit real money.

 - Go live with a small amount: Start with a small account and gradually grow the account.
+Always start small!

 Risk Management Strategies for the 9 EMA Trading Strategy

 - Stop loss orders: Traders can set stop loss orders at a certain level below the entry price to limit potential losses if the trade goes against them.
+However, we are very skeptical of using stop loss orders, read here for why you should use alternatives to a stop loss.

 - Position sizing: Traders can limit their risk by controlling the size of their trades based on their account balance and risk tolerance.

 - Diversification: Diversifying a portfolio by spreading risk across multiple financial instruments and markets can help offset losses if one market or instrument underperforms.
+We believe the only Holy Grail trading strategy is diversification.

 - Take profit: Traders can set a take profit level, which is the level at which the trade will be closed if it reaches a certain amount of profit.